trent-evans/portfolio/chatApp/screenshots/android/README.md

-# Android and Web Screenshot
+# Android and Web Screenshots
+The screenshots below demonstrate how the Android app and the web interface can interact with one another

 ## Android Screenshot
 ![android_app](chat_2_android.png)